 OpenVMS Management Station makes it easy for you to manage a wide range of storage devices across multiple OpenVMS Cluster systems.
 It provides a database that can automatically determine and configure your system's storage configuration at system startup.

 Some of the tasks you can perform are:

 - Monitor your storage configuration

 - Examine and modify storage attributes

 - Create volumes

-- Preserve the storage configuration across reboots
+- Control configuration over reboots